Smallest suffixient set maintenance in near-real-time: Near-real-time computation of smallest suffixient set

-We now specify how we keep track of the current set of SREs and of a smallest SSS.
-We proceed similarly to Section~\ref{sec:right-to-left}.
-We will be maintaining a growable (to the right) vector of $O(n)$ bits marking the leftmost end positions of the current SREs in the current string $w$, exploiting the distinctness of this position for each SRE.
+We now specify how we keep track of the current set of SREs and of an SSS.
+Before executing the W-link updates of the round, we determine which SREs have to be added or deleted, as specified in Lemma~\ref{lem:lefttoright}(\ref{case:2}),(\ref{case:3}), and (\ref{case:4}).
+The corresponding bit-vector updates are then performed once the insertion locus and the relevant new W-link destinations are known.
+Similarly to Section~\ref{sec:right-to-left}, we keep track of the leftmost end positions of the current SREs in the current string $w$, exploiting the distinctness of this position for each SRE.
+For that, we maintain a growable (to the right) vector of $O(n)$ bits marking those positions.
 Since we work with the suffix tree of the reversed string $\pali{w}$, we maintain, at each node $\nu$, the \textit{rightmost start} position of $\strlabel(\nu)$ in the current string $\pali{w}$.
 This is done similarly to how it is described in Section~\ref{sec:right-to-left}.
 It remains to specify how we compute the leftmost end position of a given SRE that we have to add to or delete from the current set.
-That is, if $(\nu,x)$ is a SRE, we need to compute the rightmost start position of $\strlabel(\nu) \cdot x$ in $\pali{w}$.
+That is, if $(\nu,x)$ is a SRE, we need to compute the rightmost start position of $x \cdot \strlabel(\nu)$ in $\pali{w}$.
 If $W_x(\nu)$ is hard, this position is retrieved directly from the destination node.
 If $W_x(\nu)$ is soft, we use the technique of \cite{kucherov17fullfledged} described at the end of Section~\ref{sec:fringe} that enables the recovery of soft W-links without explicitly storing them.
 Then, again, we retrieve the start position from the destination node.

-The results of this section are thus summarized as follows. \begin{theorem} In the left-to-right framework, the set of SREs and the smallest SSS consisting of the leftmost positions of each SRE can be maintained online in worst-case $O(\timeSU)$ time per letter.
+The results of this section are thus summarized as follows. \begin{theorem} In the left-to-right framework, the set of SREs and the SSS consisting of the leftmost positions of each SRE can be maintained online in worst-case $O(\timeSU)$ time per letter.
 This bound can be reduced to $O(\log\log n)$ for alphabet size $\sigma=O(\log^{1/4}n)$. \end{theorem}